Most interesting landmarks of Taiwan

 - Hot springs – the diversity of hot springs here is surprising.
 Many hot springs now are taken over by health industry but quite a few are still in their pristine condition.
 True wonder of the world is Guanziling Hot Spring which has eternal (almost) flame above it for three centuries.

-- Old growth forests and great trees.
+- Old growth forest and great trees.
 Taiwan has several unique species of trees and some species of conifers reach giant size.
-There are forests where hundreds of trees are millenia old.
+There are forest where hundreds of trees are millenia old.